Unleash Your Memory Power: Top 10 Techniques For Enhanced Recall

 It’s a scenario we’d rather dance around than confront head-on.

-However, it doesn’t have to be this way; there are ways to bolster your power and avoid such awkward situations.
+However, it doesn’t have to be this way; there are ways to bolster your memory power and avoid such awkward situations.

 You’re not alone in wanting a sharper mind and better recall ability.